Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Numerical Experiments

-The range of $a_{\rm p}/a_{1}$ we tested roughly encompasses the radial extent of the chaotic zone due to secular effects.
-For $a/a_{1} \gtrsim 0.4$, low-order mean-motion resonances occur that can lead to additional effects not captured by the ring-averaging method \citep[e.g.,][]{PML2017}.
-Moreover, for $a/a_{1} \gtrsim 0.5$ the excitation of the test particle's eccentricity to $e \simeq 1$ could lead to close encounters with the inner planet, meaning that the orbital evolution ceases to be secular.
-On the other hand, for $a_{\rm p}/a_{1} \lesssim 0.2$ the particle exits the region of overlapping secular resonances and therefore no longer experiences chaotic secular evolution (Fig.\ \ref{fig:history_Ex3}).
-The chaotic range of $a_{\rm p}/a_{1}$ could be changed by altering the perturbers' mass ratio $m_{2}/m_{1}$ or spacing $a_{1}/a_{2}$, thereby moving the linear secular resonances; however, this probably would not change the qualitative behaviours that we have illustrated.
+The range of $a_{\rm p}/a_{1}$ we have tested roughly encompasses the radial extent of the chaotic zone due to secular effects.
+For $a_{\rm p}/a_{1} \gtrsim 0.45$, low-order mean-motion resonances occur that can lead to additional effects not captured by the ring-averaging method \citep[e.g.,][]{PML2017}.
+Moreover, for $a_{\rm p}/a_{1} \gtrsim 0.5$ the excitation to $e_{\rm p} \simeq 1$ could lead to close encounters with the inner planet, meaning that the orbital evolution ceases to be secular.
+On the other hand, for $a_{\rm p}/a_{1} \lesssim 0.1$ we exit the region of overlapping secular resonances and no longer see chaotic secular evolution (Fig.\ \ref{fig:history_Ex3}).
+The chaotic range of $a_{\rm p}/a_{1}$ could be changed by altering the perturbers' mass ratio $m_{2}/m_{1}$ or spacing $a_{1}/a_{2}$, thereby moving the linear secular resonances; however, this probably would not change the qualitative behaviours we see in Figs.\ \ref{fig:lifetimes_Cw} and \ref{fig:lifetimes_Cw-cold}.